TrevTheDev/asyncChain/README.md

 # asyncChain

-`asyncChain` provides an array processor that can handle elements in an asynchronous and lazy manner.   `asyncChain` is similar to `map`, `forEach`, `filter` and `reduce` except that it is designed to work asynchronously.
+`asyncChain` provides an array processor that handle array elements in an asynchronous and lazy manner.   `asyncChain` is aligned to `map`, `forEach`, `filter` and `reduce` but it is designed to work asynchronously.
 It is useful if:

-* elements are required to be processed asynchronously;
+* array elements are required to be processed asynchronously;
-* elements must be processed sequentially;
+* results from element processing must be returned sequentially;
+* element are to be processed in parallel or in series;
-* the array may not exist, or be fully known or complete but processing should proceed as elements are known or required to be processed [optional]; or
+* the array may not exist, or be fully known or complete but processing should proceed as elements are known or required to be processed;
+* the array may never be complete; or
 * one is coding in a lazy (pull) style, where elements are only processes as and when needed.

 # How To Use